LaunchCodeEducation/web-fundamentals/studios/flicklist/1/walkthrough/README.md

 ## Project setup

 Let's do some setup work to get our project ready.
-We'll only have to do this once.
+We'll only have to do this once, today.
+Subsequent FlickList studios will require very little setup work.

 ### Clone the repository